 by Texas Homesteader ~

 I’d always been intimidated by homemade cheesecake.
-That is, until I found out how simple it is to make cheesecake in an Instant Pot.
+That is, until I found out how simple it is to make cheesecake in an Instant Pot electric pressure cooker.
 Now I whip up homemade cheesecake as a decadent dessert anytime I want!

 I mean – water bath in the oven?
 The top cracking if you didn’t cook it just right?
-The 2-part pan leaking in the water?
+Springform pan leaking in the water?
 It just sounded so… finicky.

-Then I read something indicating that the reason you use a water bath in the oven is because it must have that moisture.
-Without that moisture you’re doomed to have a dry, cracked cheesecake.
+A water bath is required to bake cheesecake in the oven is because without moisture you’re doomed to have a dry, cracked cheesecake.

-This person said that’s why a pressure cooker is the perfect way to make cheesecake.
-There’s naturally lots of moisture.
+But pressure cooking is the perfect way to make cheesecake.
+There’s naturally lots of moisture!

 (My Instant Pot came with a long-handled trivet but it was too small to work with my 7″ springform pan.)

-Now that I have everything I need, let’s see how easy it is to make my very own homemade cheesecake.
+Come see how easy it is to make your very own homemade cheesecake.

 Make graham cracker crust (EASY!)